hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

    :scale: 100 %
    :align: center

- where D is the the direct proper distance number of rho

 5. The algorithm then will do the clustering of our distance matrix through K-means algorithm